acnmartens81/TIBCOSpotfireWorkshop/Readme.md

 In the Data Science workshop we will extend this further using TIBCO Data Science.

+## Feedback
+Thank you for attending the TIBCO Spotfire Workshop.
+We constantly like to improve our workshops.
+Therefore we kindly ask you to complete [this feedback form](https://forms.gle/dcW6GmZzAg5ysytE6).

 ## Appendix A

 If the locale of your system is not set to The Netherlands then a comma might not be interpreted as a decimal separator.
 This causes the column 'Monthly Debt' to be classified as a category value instead of a numeric value.